Banananaman91/ProceduralWeaponGenerator/README.md

 Weapon > Parts > Variant Pieces are all of the variations of each weapon part you wish to generate with.
 At least 1 is required per part.

+Weapon > Parts > Detachable allows all variants of this weapon part to remain separate.
+The weapon generator combines all parts into a singular mesh with materials, but will ignore parts set as detachable and instead keep them as children of the resulting prefab.

 The outputted weapons will generation combinations that consist of one variant from each weapon part.

 ## Weapon Creator Settings